Rocky Mountain Live Steamers

 In 1965, Byron Squires retired, and moved his residence out to a larger acreage a few miles NE of Colorado Springs, to rural Black Forest, CO.
 And by 1966, Byron and his RMLS friends had constructed a new "Colorado Short Line RR" comprising 3-1/2 inch and 4-3/4 inch Dual-Gauge-- an elevated, closed-circuit distorted-oval track loop of 600 feet in length, plus convenient "Steam-Bay & Service" areas.
 This track handily accommodated the ever-growing interest in 1-inch scale live steam locomotive activities.
 As was occurring elsewhere in the Live Steam Hobby, interest & participation in the larger "ground-riding" scales was rapidly growing in Colorado.
 One or two RMLS members were rumored to have constructed 4-3/4 inch gauge locomotives in the late 1960's and early 1970's.
 Byron and Elizabeth Squires continued their generous hospitality, and still took a great pleasure in hosting Steam-Ups, Picnics, and Annual Meets.

 However, during the late 1960's, and into the decade of the 1970's, unmercifully, the "Grim Reaper" sadly and relentlessly, took a devastating toll on the Rocky Mountain Live Steamers Club.
 The RMLS Club first lost both Arthur Wegner (age 82--) and Ralph Heikkila (age 58--) in 1969; then soon lost Bob Elsea (age 65--) in 1972; then lost both Earl 'Temp' Templeton (age 62--), and Karl Friedrich (@ age 78?), in the mid-1970's.
 By the end of that decade only three living RMLS Members were remaining.
 Likewise, active interest in, and participation with 3-1/2 inch gauge live steam locomotives in the region had drastically dwindled to near zero.
-Unfortunately, only a few years later, all live steam activities at Black Forest ground to a halt by 1981, as explained below
+Unfortunately, only a few years later, all live steam activities at Black Forest ground to a halt by 1981 with the sad and sudden passing of JB Squires (age 82), a true pioneer of Live-Steamers in Colorado.

 The above Article was compiled by: Kenneth E. Scheer, Delta, CO, 16 November 2015.